botswana-harvard/edc-crypto-fields/README.md

     python manage.py generate_keys

 The keys will be generated and placed in the folder specified in `KEY_PATH`.
 This is where the project will look for keys whenever it needs to encrypt a field.

+If using synchronization (`edc_sync.SyncModelMixin`), you can specifiy the default `using` attribute for the `Crypt` model.
+In most cases a client's database key will be 'default' and the server be 'server'.
+This is OK as the client does not attempt deserialization.
+See tests in `edc_sync`.

+    EDC_CRYPTO_FIELDS_CLIENT_USING = 'client'  # defaults to 'default' if not specified